 Zollar, who worked as a visiting instructor of dance in 2013-14, is the founder and artistic director of Urban Bush Women.
-The performing arts organization is one of Wesleyan’s Embodying Antiracism Initiative partners, which uses the power of dance and artistic expression to celebrate the voices of Black women and promote civic engagement and community organizing.
+The performing arts organization is one of Wesleyan’s Embodying Antiracism Initiative partners.

 “Urban Bush Women is looking at the cultural expression of the African Diaspora and looking at the struggle, growth, and transformation of the human spirit,” Zollar said in her MacArthur bio.

 View other Wesleyan MacArthur Award Winners online here.